AEADataEditor/aea-supplement-migration/programs/aea201910-migration.md

 ![Software usage](figure_software.png)

-Clearly, **Stata** is the most popular statistical software in the journals of the AEA, followed by **Matlab**.
+Clearly, **Stata** is the most popular statistical software in the journals of the AEA (72.96 percent of all supplements use it), followed by **Matlab** (22.45 percent).
 Note again the 258 supplements that do not contain files that we have identified as program files ("None").